 - Operating System: Linux (CentOS, Ubuntu)

-Usually, CS:GO can be installed in 15 - 20 GB disk space but due to frequent game updates and space used by OS(Operating System), 40 GB is recommended.
+Usually, CS:GO can be installed in 15 - 20 GB disk space but due to frequent game updates and space used by OS(Operating System) 40GB disk is recommended for optimal performance.

-Affordable Hosting For CS:GO Server
+Affordable VPS Server For CS:GO

 - RAM: 2 GB